C-Sto/Writeups/HowTo/Hashing/1.Hashcat/Rules/README.md

  attack that implements complicated rules will always be slower than one without rules.
 There are some intricacies in terms of which versions have which rules, But I tend to go on the 'try and see' basis.

+ An excellent way of making sure your rules are working properly is using the --stdout argument.
+The only problem with this is that this will only work with hashcat, oclhashcat will not work with the --stdout argument.

 ## Replace